Domesticated plants and animals of Austronesia: Myristica fragrans (nutmeg)

+In the sixth century AD, nutmeg use spread to India, then further west to Constantinople.
+By the 13th century, Arab traders had pinpointed the origin of nutmeg to the Banda Islands, but kept this location a secret from European traders.

 Oryza sativa (rice)

 Rice (Oryza sativa) is one of the most ancient Austronesian staples, and is likely to have been originally domesticated by their ancestors long before the Austronesian expansion.
 It remains the main crop plant cultivated in Island Southeast Asia.

 There are two most likely centers of domestication for rice as well as the development of the wetland agriculture technology.
 The first, and most likely, is in the lower Yangtze River, believed to be the homelands of early Austronesian speakers and associated with the Kauhuqiao, Hemudu, Majiabang, and Songze cultures.
 It is characterized by typical Austronesian innovations, including stilt houses, jade carving, and boat technologies.
 Their diet were also supplemented by acorns, water chestnuts, foxnuts, and pig domestication.

-The second is in the middle Yangtze River, believed to be the homelands of the early Hmong-Mien-speakers and associated with the Pengtoushan and Daxi cultures.
+The second is in the middle Yangtze River, believed to be the homelands of the early Hmong–Mien speakers and associated with the Pengtoushan and Daxi cultures.
 Both of these regions were heavily populated and had regular trade contacts with each other, as well as with early Austroasiatic speakers to the west, and early Kra-Dai speakers to the south, facilitating the spread of rice cultivation throughout southern China.

 The spread of japonica rice cultivation to Southeast Asia started with the migrations of the Austronesian Dapenkeng culture into Taiwan between 5,500 and 4,000 BP.
 The Nanguanli site in Taiwan, dated to ca. 4,800 BP, has yielded numerous carbonized remains of both rice and millet in waterlogged conditions, indicating intensive wetland rice cultivation and dryland millet cultivation.